msmasnadi/OPGEEv4/docs/source/opgee-xml.rst

 The ``name`` attribute must be the basename of a built-in table.
 A ``TableUpdate`` element must contain one or more ``<Cell>`` elements.

-.. list-table:: <TableUpdate> Attributes
+.. list-table:: <TableUpdate> Keywords
    :widths: 10 10 10 10
    :header-rows: 1

-   * - Attribute
+   * - Keyword
      - Required
      - Default
      - Values